leafi/endpoint-verification-any-linux/README.md

 The install script will ask you whether you wish to install the Native Messaging helper application for Google Chrome and/or Chromium (they use different paths).
 It seems to work fine in Chromium.

 It should be reasonably easy to adapt this script's approach to other non-Debian Linux operating systems.

+The script could be adapted for 32-bit systems: There is a corresponding 32-bit .deb.
+Does anyone need this?